hermannloose/hermannloose.github.com/_posts/2012-04-15-codejam-qualification.md

-back, figured it'd be running a little longer than three seconds—I only tried one test case with the bounds being 1 and 2000000 before that, to get a sense of the dimensions and whether my approach would be feasible at all, with using Ruby etc.—and got the silly idea of `tail ‑f`'ing the output file to see progress … of which there wasn't any. *At all.*
+back, figured it'd be running a little longer than three seconds—I only tried one test case with the bounds being 1 and 2000000 before that, to get a sense of the dimensions and whether my approach would be feasible at all, with using Ruby etc.—and got the silly idea of `tail`'ing the output file to see progress … of which there wasn't any. *At all.*

 Now, I'm not too sure about what *should* have happened there—straightforward suspicion being some buffering somewhere, as my test right now shows output